Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Experiments

-For image synthesis evaluation, we used three metrics: peak-signal-to-noise-ratio (PSNR), structural similarity index (SSIM) \citep{wang2004image}, and normalized mutual information (NMI) \citep{studholme1999overlap}.
-NMI was applied between inputs and predictions as opposed to inputs and aligned labels as it is used here for measuring the geometric similarity of the predictions to the corresponding inputs.
+For all the experiments we measure structural similarity index (SSIM) \citep{wang2004image}, peak-signal-to-noise-ratio (PSNR), and normalized mutual information (NMI) \citep{studholme1999overlap}.
+NMI was applied between inputs and predictions as opposed to inputs and aligned targets as it is used here for measuring the geometric similarity of the predictions to the corresponding inputs.
+A detailed description of the pixel-wise metrics is given in the supplementary materials.

-Additionally we evaluated the accuracy of the overall predicted deformation with a metric which we label mean deformation error (MDE).
-Overall deformation refers to the concatenation of deformations from both the cross-modality and the intra-modality registration components.
-MDE is then the average length of the difference between a predicted deformation and the corresponding label deformation.
-It is noteworthy that for areas with roughly the same pixel values it is not even possible to predict the correct deformation and deformation on those areas is determined by the regularization used.